CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/2 - Web Interface/README.md

 kutaykarademir@MacBook-Pro ori-main % docker-compose -f ./ori-api/src/main/docker/docker-compose-jvm.yml up -d  //Start postgresql and api modules (docker images) kutaykarademir@MacBook-Pro ori-main % docker-compose -f ori-api/src/main/docker/docker-compose-jvm.yml ps. //Check if both went up
 ```
 Reviewer failed to run the ori-api on the first try, but after the second try the ori-api was up and running.
-(OP has specified in the read.me file that this problem may occur and how to solve it.)
+(OP has specified in the README file that this problem may occur and how to solve it.)

 Output: